shivamvk/Reflectly-AppOnFlutter/README.md

  - has Side Navigation Drawer
  - has both Persistent and Modal Bottom Sheets
  - has an API call using FutureBuilder
+ - has Shared Prefs used for better performance

 Here are a few images